akarn2020-dev/FirstOne/README.md

 # 🌐 Web Design Assignment – HTML Basics

 Welcome to my first web design assignment!
-This project was assigned by the **ABES Engineering College** as part of our foundational training in front-end development.
+This project was assigned by the **ABES Engineering College** as part of our foundational training in front-end development using HTML(Hyper Text Markup Language).

 ## 📄 Assignment Overview